← All posts

 None of that should depend on the model "remembering" it internally.

-That is why the useful unit of memory in legal AI is not the prompt.
-It is the system around the prompt.
+The useful unit of memory in legal AI is not the prompt.
+The useful unit is the system around the prompt.

 Recent research is converging on the same conclusion